 The project achieves these goals through several features.
 The site design of the mixed-use development creates an active pedestrian experience along the street frontages of Olive Street and 11th Street, with the center focus being the public plaza at the southeast corner of the site.
 The plaza provides outdoor seating, landscaping, and public art displays to attract residents and visitors to the ground floor commercial retail and restaurant uses.
 Additional pedestrian amenities include improvements to the adjacent sidewalks, bicycle parking, street trees, landscaping, and street lighting around the site.
 The project also reduces the amount of conflict between vehicles and pedestrians by locating one driveway at the northern portion of Olive Street away from the commercial frontage on 11th Street, and the remaining driveway along with the commercial loading areas in the back alley.
-The design of the podium utilizes a screening that contains bioreceptive panels which wraps around the south and east facades of the podium to cover the parking uses, while allowing for the cultivation of small animals, insects, and other organisms to create a biodiverse habitat.
+As discussed above, the project utilizes a glass screening system at the podium levels.
+The glass screening creates a unified design and material language from the ground floor to podium to tower levels.
+The design also includes protruding balconies at floors 5-8, for the residential units and amenity level, respectively.
+It should be noted the Project's west elevation faces an alleyway, and utilizes a separate finned screening.
+The finned design is partially open to facilitate natural passive ventilation of the parking structure and to allow the project to meet stringent ELDP energy efficiency requirements.
 The tower utilizes glass to also allow natural lighting into the residential units, while incorporating wraparound cantilever balconies on every residential level to provide shading.
 The cut-out terraces on the eighth level to the tenth level rooftops of the Podium, and the mid and upper levels within the tower would reduce the perceived bulk of the building and provide interesting focal points to the tower.
 The project would achieve the design guideline's Climate-Adaptive Design approach as the project is an ELDP project that is required to achieve LEED Gold certification, maximize transit friendly features (resulting in a minimum 15 percent greater transportation efficiency), be 'Net-Zero' in carbon/GHG emissions, and would provide a habitat for small animals and insects in its building design.
 Overall, the building elevations utilize a variety of architectural features, building materials, and changes in building depth in order to create a consistent rhythm and cohesive theme for the development.
 The design, scale, massing, and style of the buildings is also appropriate in the context of the area, that is developed with a variety of low-, mid-, and high-rise buildings and that are adjacent to entertainment and commercial uses of the LASED and Convention Center area.
 The height and design of the tower will also contribute to the downtown area's distinct skyline.